TinyStepper

 Try this first

-Make hand-holding non-negotiable in specific places (car parks, roads, shops) and practise it consistently.
-Teach 'stop' as a game at home first — red light/green light builds the neural pathway before you need it.
-Use a toddler harness or wrist link without shame — it's a safety tool, not a punishment.
-Set expectations before entering a space ('We hold hands in the car park').
-Satisfy the running urge in safe spaces first (park, garden) so they're less desperate to bolt.
-Use 'feet on the pavement' as a concrete, visual rule they can follow.
+Make hand-holding non-negotiable in specific places — near roads, in car parks, crossing the street.
+Hand-holding is the single most important rule, and it doesn't bend for "just this once".
+Teach "stop" as a game at home first — red light/green light builds the neural pathway before you actually need it.
+Use a toddler harness or wrist link without shame; if your child is likely to bolt, safety reins are a perfectly sensible tool, not a punishment.
+Set expectations before entering a space ("We hold hands in the car park").
+Satisfy the running urge in safe spaces first — let them tear around a park or garden so they're less desperate to bolt the moment they see open ground.
+And keep instructions short, simple, and from up close, not shouted from across the road.

 Is running away in public normal for toddlers?